|Files can be inspected in the NAI's Reading Room|

 While unlikely to help your research in a genealogical sense, these files can add to your understanding of your family's experiences, and those of their neighbours, in the early 1920s.

-To view the lists of files for each county, just click on the links below.
+To view the lists of files for each county, just click on the links below (if you experience any difficulties, use the links on this NAI page).
 Images of the files are not available and the files can be inspected in the NAI's Reading Room in Bishop Street, Dublin 8.

 - County Carlow (FIN/COMP/2/1)